300+ Years of Color Theory: The "IVES COLOR WHEEL"

 The bulk of Herb's patent application describes in detail the arrangement of the colors in the system in a large, hexagonal shape.
 The three primary colors (cyan, magenta, and yellow) are placed in three evenly spaced outer points of the hexagonal chart.
 The colors in the system that are mixed from two of the primary colors (red, green, and blue) live in the remaining evenly spaced outer points of the hexagonal chart.
 Between each of these points, the primary and secondary colors are shown as mixing in even amounts.

-Herb names all of these colors in the outer layer of the hexagonal chart "pure colors" because they are all representative of mixes between the first three primary colors and secondary pigment colors.
+He names all of these colors in the outer layer of the hexagonal chart "pure colors" because they are all representative of mixes between the first three primary colors and secondary pigment colors.
 Various versions of this basic hexagonal chart show differing results when the pigments in the system mix in different ways.
 In all of these differing charts, Herb always refers to the fully saturated versions of these colors as "pure colors."

-The terminology Herb chose in "pure colors" within his system has caused some confusion, as this word can mean different things in different color systems.
+The terminology he chose in "pure colors" within his system has caused some confusion, as this word can mean different things in different color systems.
 And some argue that there isn't really such a thing as a pure color in real life (outside of the laboratory) because we are never exposed to a single wavelength of light, or anything that reflects just one type of lightwave.

 What's important to remember is what Herb's system represents: a simple three pigment primary system with a specific magenta red, yellow, and cyan blue as the primary paint colors.
+And to get technical, his system is a chart in the shape of a hexagon, not represented as a color wheel (insomuch as none has ever come to light when researching the subject).

 Lightwaves can be studied with Newton's Visual Spectrum, which displays the wavelengths of visible light in order from the longest measurable wavelength (red light) to the shortest measurable wavelength (blue light).